 This program provides an opportunity for potential candidates who currently hold a Kansas professional building leadership license to participate in advanced graduate training that leads to positions as a Superintendent, Assistant Superintendent, or Special Education Director.
 Throughout the state of Kansas, there are many completers of the Wichita State program who are employed in these professional roles.
 In addition to the prescribed coursework of five seminars and a year-long internship working with a practicing professional, candidates must take and submit a passing score on the School Superintendent Assessment (SSA).
 The SSA is based on standards adopted by the Kansas State Department of Education which include knowledge, performance, and dispositions necessary for a district-level school leadership position.

-The Superintendency/School District Leadership Program consists of 21 graduate hours.
+The Superintendency/School District Leadership Program consists of 21 (unless reduced by the program committee) graduate hours.
 The courses include:

 Once a candidate successfully completes all course work and program requirements, the licensure office at Wichita State will assist the candidate with their request for licensure.

 When applying for admission to the Superintendency/School District Leadership Program you must submit to the Graduate School:

 You must also submit the following items to the Department: